justin-napolitano/gh-pages-workflow/index.md

   - github pages
   - ci cd pipeline
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The blog post focuses on automating the build and deployment process of Hugo static sites using GitHub Actions.
+The topic catalog's 'automation' family includes such workflows and deployment scripts, with a matching example slug identical to this post's slug, indicating a strong alignment.
 ---

 # Building and Deploying Hugo Sites with GitHub Actions: A Reference